[Please remove <h1>]

 Friday 27 November 1998 - research group meeting, 2pm, DC1331

-Schematic heterogeneity arises when information that is represented as
+- Schematic heterogeneity arises when information that is represented

 data under one schema, is represented within the schema (as metadata)